-The filters that we added to the Related Keywords tool help you narrow down your results to the ranges that fit your needs.
+The filters in our keyword tools help you narrow down your results to fit your needs.
 Here's a look at the filtering options you have and why you might use them.

-In our Related Keywords overview, we showed how you get different results for the keyword “eye fatigue”when you choose the “Also Ranks for” option.
+In our Related Keywords overview, we showed how you get expanded results just off of the keyword “eye fatigue” by choosing the “Also Ranks for” option.

-Other domains that rank for this keyword also rank for:
+It tells us that domains that rank for "eye fatigue" also rank for:

 The first idea is likely, but the results will come from a blend of top-ranking domains.
 The second thought is valid, and very likely.
 That’s where our built-in filters come in.
 You can account for any “yeah, but” ideas that you get when you first see the results.